od-contrib/commander/README.md

 * Copy, move and delete multiple files.
 * View a file
 * Execute a file
+* Edit a file one line at the time
 * Rename a file or directory
 * Create a new directory
 * Display disk space used by a list of selected files/dirs